nvennin/test-www/procedures/Procedure_GDP_AMXWS_Management_of_Procedures.md

 GitHub's control mechanisms enforces that all changes to the master are reviewed by at least one member of the quality team (@simplepharma/quality), and all documents that include _GDP_ in their name to be reviewed by a member of the RP team (@simplepharma/rp).

+The reviewer is required to be different to the issuer of the pull request.

  When the draft is reviewed and finalized, the author submits a pull request to integrate his changes into the master, which are the in force documents.

 The approval of pull requests is equivalent to a wet signature.